iTGRA/devops-school-git/README.md

 # devops-school-git
-# Homework for Git section of DevOps School L2 by Aleksei Sokolov
+# Homework for Git section of DevOps School L2 presented by Aleksei Sokolov
+# Done by Anton Prilutsky